platformagnosticworkloadspecification/public-site/README.md

-# CAWS - Cloud-Agnostic Workload Specification
+# PAWS - Platform-Agnostic Workload Specification

-This repository holds the source code for the public community page [CAWS - Cloud-Agnostic Workload Specification](https://cloudagnosticworkloadspecification.com).
+This repository holds the source code for the public community page [PAWS - Platform-Agnostic Workload Specification](https://cloudagnosticworkloadspecification.com).
 We welcome public contributions.
 Please make sure to follow the instructions below to contribute.
 You can reach out to us [via email](mailto:info@cloudagnosticworkloadspecification.com) in case of any questions.

 ## How to contribute